MarcoValente/maddm/README.md

 INFO: SigmaN_SD_n         All DM = 2.00e-62       ALLOWED       Lux2017 ul       = 2.77e-41
 INFO: Results written in: /home/hep/MG5_aMC_v2_6_3_2/output/DMsimp_s_spin0_MD/output/run_01/MadDM_results.txt
 ```
-It seems that this model set with these parameters is not excluded by direct DM experiments bu it can still not satisfy the observed relic DM density! 😔 Try with more parameters and enyoy MadDM!
+It seems that the Dark Matter model set with these parameters is not excluded by direct DM experiments but it can still not satisfy the observed relic DM density! 😔 Try with more parameters and enjoy MadDM!